Today’s question is from Deborah and she asks:

 Why This Is So Important To Fix NOW!…

-However, it’s VERY IMPORTANT to know that poor blood flow and circulation is one of the primary causes of a heart attack or stroke.
+However, it’s VERY IMPORTANT to know that poor blood flow and circulation is one of the primary causes of heart problems.
 This is because it can lead to

 - Hardening and narrowing of your arteries

-So whether you feel it in your hands or your feet, it’s a WARNING SIGN that you MUST improve your blood flow and circulation.
+So whether you feel it in your hands or your feet, it’s a WARNING SIGN that you MUST support healthy blood flow and circulation.